One of my earliest and most memorable dreaming experiences took place about ten years ago, and firmly altered my beliefs, feelings and course in life.

 About The Guest Author

 Adam Palmer first became interested in lucid dreaming after experiencing sleep paralysis at 14 years old, followed by a range of vivid dreams and false awakenings.
-He's been consciously practising lucid dreaming and exploring the out of body state for 10 years since and aims to share his experiences at his blog Astral Zen.
+He's been consciously practising lucid dreaming and exploring the out of body state for 10 years since.

 To lucid dream, I recommend being able to remember at least one vivid dream per night.
 That will boost your self awareness in dreams (making lucidity more likely) and also means you can actually remember your lucid dreams.
 Which is nice.
 Here are four detailed tips on how to remember your dreams more frequently.
 And if you don't think you dream at all - trust me, you almost certainly do.
 It takes an extraordinarily rare sleep disorder to deprive someone of dream sleep.